TrevorHD/Pathfinder/README.md

 # Overview

-This project compares different pathfinding methods in order to see which one can most effectively navigate through a randomly-generated terrain map.
+A comparison of different pathfinding algorithms in order to see which one can most effectively navigate through a randomly-generated terrain map.
 Each terrain map is a 50 x 50 grid of cells with various "resistance" values, and the goal is to find the path of least resistance between opposite corners of the grid.
-For now, pathfinding is limited only to movement in the forward direction; the ability to move backward will be the goal of future work.
+For now, pathfinding is limited only to movement in the forward direction; the ability to move backward as well will be considered for future work.

 <br/>